jibsirirak/react-todoApp/README.md

 ## Technologies Used
 - Socket Programming in Python
 - TK Interface library
-- Visual Studio Code
+- Visual Studio Code  -->

 ## Features
-- Have 2 mode for this game
-  1) play with host (server - client)
-  2) play with another (client - client)
+- create new work item
+- search item
-- Room systems (Can create , join , delete room)
+- delete iem
-- Hall of fame (Name , Played , Win , Lose , Win rate)
- -->
+- clear all item
+- reset item

 ## Screenshots
 This is an example image